PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 Compiler will instead proceed as:

 1. Encountering `var a`, Compiler asks Scope to see if a variable a already exists for that particular scope collection.
 If so, Compiler ignores this declaration and moves on.
 Otherwise, Compiler asks Scope to declare a new variable called a for that scope collection.
+2. Compiler then produces code for Engine to later execute, to handle the a = 2 assignment.
+The code Engine runs will first ask Scope if there is a variable called a accessible in the current scope collection.
+If so, Engine uses that variable.
+If not, Engine looks elsewhere (see nested Scope section below).